KWB-R/kwb.flusshygiene.app/README.md

 usethis::edit_r_environ()
 ```

-In the editor, add the following lines to the file.
-Replace `...` with
+In the editor, add the following lines to the file (or make sure that
-the appropriate values (that you know if you are an authenticated person
+they are there).
+Replace `...` with the appropriate values (that you
-`;-)`)
+know if you are an authenticated person `;-)`).

     FTP_URL_KWB=ftp:...
     FTP_URL_SENATE=ftp://...